angeliquecd/MKS21X-FinalProject/README.md

 Day 14-15 (1/19/19 - 1/20/19)
 We continued working on getting the special candies to work, as well as fixing issues with the swiping of candies and recognizing when to clear a whole column/row only when a special candy was being crushed.

+Day 16 (1/21/19)
+Today we did a lot of major bug fixes, finalized grid construction, and added tiny features like the ability to unselect.